-d) Most of the major decisions of the Local Authority are reserved as the exclusive prerogative of the Elected Members including oversight over the financial affairs of the Authority.
+This process of policy-formulation is conducted in a structured format through the Strategic Policy Committees, the Corporate Policy Group and the Elected Council as a whole.
+Most of the major decisions of the Local Authority are reserved functions as the exclusive prerogative of the Elected Members including oversight over the financial affairs of the Authority.

-e) In addition to the Reserved Functions the Elected Members have a role in overseeing and directing the activities of the Local Authority in general and the 2014 Reform Act introduced a structured reporting relationship between the Chief Executive and the Elected Members.
+In addition to the Reserved Functions the Elected Members have a role in overseeing and directing the activities of the Local Authority in general and the 2014 Reform Act introduced a structured reporting relationship between the Chief Executive and the Elected Members e.g. the inclusion of a monthly report from the Chief Executive on the activities of the Local Authority.

-f) Elected Members are directly elected by the people and therefore have a mandate from the people in relation to the communities that they represent.
+Elected Members are directly elected by the people and therefore have a mandate from the people in relation to the communities that they represent.
 They can initiate action to promote the community interest and are ideally placed to provide civic leadership.